 No guarantor loans

 Some loans companies require guarantors but not all of them.
-If your eligibility is low, and you don’t have someone to support your application, there are borrowing options if you’re willing to secure assets like your car or house to the agreement in case you miss repayments.
+If your eligibility is low, and you have no guarantor to support your application, there are borrowing options, especially if you’re willing to secure assets like your car or house to the agreement in case you miss repayments.

 How do I get a loan with bad credit?